MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/sharing-and-collaboration/New-SyncMailPublicFolder.md

 ```

 ### -GrantSendOnBehalfTo
 The GrantSendOnBehalfTo parameter specifies who can send on behalf of this mail-enabled public folder.
-Although messages send on behalf of the public folder clearly show the sender in the From field (\<Sender\> on behalf of \<PublicFolder\>), replies to these messages are delivered to the public folder, not the sender.
+Although messages send on behalf of the public folder clearly show the sender in the From field (`<Sender> on behalf of <Mailbox>`), replies to these messages are delivered to the public folder, not the sender.

 The sender you specify for this parameter must be a mailbox, mail user or mail-enabled security group (a mail-enabled security principal that can have permissions assigned).
 You can use any value that uniquely identifies the sender.